sharpliner/sharpliner/eng/DocsGenerator/DefinitionCollections.template.md

 By inheriting from [one of the `*Collection` classes](https://github.com/sharpliner/sharpliner/blob/main/src/Sharpliner/AzureDevOps/PublicDefinitions.cs), you can define many YAML pipelines at once.

 Below we show a very minimal example but you can imagine that pipeline definitions will differ between OSes in more details than pool name.
-It is much easier to accomodate for these inside C# than in YAML using if's and pipeline variables.
+It is much easier to accommodate for these inside C# than in YAML using if's and pipeline variables.

 [!code-csharp[](eng/Sharpliner.CI/TestPipelines.cs#pipeline-collection)]